If you've ever experienced breakthrough bleeding, you'll know how inconvenient and annoying it is.

 But what can we do to reduce the chances of breakthrough bleeding?
-And are there any warning signs to watch out for that might indicate things aren’t “normal”?
+And are there any warning signs that might indicate things aren’t “normal”?
+Let's dive in.

 What is breakthrough bleeding?